uiuc-cs448/uiuc-cs448.github.io/python.md

 ## Installing Dependencies

-You can just pip install -r requirements.txt and call it a day, but you risk dumping and forgetting about them until a different Python project wants a different dependency version or your disk is full.
+We listed dependencies in each lab repo as a `requirements.txt` file.
+You can just `pip install -r requirements.txt` and call it a day if you are going global, but if you want to manage a deedicated environment, ensure you're in it first.

 - If you are going global, then just run the above command in the lab dir.
 All labs share basically the same dependencies, so you usually don't need to do this again.
-- If you are using venv-s, etc., consult their documentation.
-Usually you need to "enter" and environment through your terminal then run pip/conda in that environment to isolate those dependencies.
+- If you are using `venv`-s, etc., consult their documentation.
+Usually you need to "enter" and environment through your terminal then run `pip`/`conda` in that environment to isolate those dependencies.
+All your labs can use the same dedicated environment since they share the same dependencies.

 ## IDEs!

 Once you clone and open your lab in your favorite IDE, set it up to run Jupyter notebooks.
 Some popular ones:

-- VSCode: Install the ms-toolsai.jupyter extension, then click Select Kernel → Python Environments... → Python 3.X /path/to/python/from/(2).
+- [VSCode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks): Install the `ms-toolsai.jupyter` extension, then click `Select Kernel` → `Python Environments...` → `Python 3.X /path/to/python/hopefully`.
-- JupyterLab (dedicated offline in-browser IDE): Run jupyter lab in the terminal at the repo level, which opens the IDE (http://localhost:...)
+- [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) (dedicated offline in-browser IDE): Run `jupyter lab` in the terminal at the repo level, which opens the IDE (`http://localhost:...`)
-- Others (e.g. PyCharm, Spyder): you may need to run jupyter server --no-browser --NotebookApp.alloworigin="\*" in the terminal and copy-paste that local server URL into the IDE settings.
+- Others (e.g. [PyCharm](https://www.jetbrains.com/help/pycharm/configuring-jupyter-notebook.html), [Spyder](https://docs.spyder-ide.org/current/plugins/notebook.html)): you may need to run `jupyter server --no-browser --NotebookApp.alloworigin="\*"` in the terminal and copy-paste that local server URL into the IDE settings.
 Follow platform-specific instructions.